RUB-SysSec/DroneSecurity/README.md

 # FAQ - Frequently Asked Questions

 Is DJI's Drone-ID the same as the standardized, Bluetooth or WiFi-based "Remote ID"?
 > No. DJI uses a dedicated wireless protocol for its Drone-ID, hence the need to implement an receiver.
-Check [www.opendroneid.org](https://www.opendroneid.org) for an in-depth description of the EU/US-wide standard.

 Can I use *this software* to locate drones from other manufacturers?
 > No. This software decodes DJI-specific protocols.
 It does not work with WiFi or Bluetooth-based "Remote ID".

 Can I locate drones without this software?
 > Maybe.
-Since mid-2022, the US or EU started requiring drone manufacturers to implement "Drone Remote ID" - an international standard that works on top of WiFi or Bluetooth.
+Since late 2022, the US or EU started requiring drone manufacturers to implement "Drone Remote ID" - an international standard that works on top of WiFi or Bluetooth.
 You can use a smartphone app to locate drones that support the standard.
+New drones already feature WiFi/Bluetooth-based "Remote ID", and existing drones are gradually retrofitted (e.g., through firmware updates).

+Where can I find more information on the WiFi/Bluetooth-based Remote ID?
+> Standard documents in EU: EN 4709, US: ASTM F3411.
+> For practical information, check out [this page](https://www.faa.gov/uas/getting_started/remote_id/drone_pilots) by the FAA.
+If you're looking for an open-source implementation (e.g., Android apps), we suggest [opendroneid.org](https://www.opendroneid.org) and their [Github repositories](https://github.com/opendroneid).

+Are you going to improve the receiver, introduce new features, or port to another SDR?
+> We're not planning to include new features at this point.
+The tool is provided as artifact along our academic paper and enables researchers to reproduce our results, and to help study the privacy implications.
+It is not meant for productive, reliable localization of drones.

+Is your receiver the only receiver available?
+> No. The code in [proto17/dji_droneid](https://github.com/proto17/dji_droneid) was developed in parallel.
+We think it's great and if you're interested in details, you should take a look at both implementations.

 # Citing the Paper